 At City Opera Vancouver, Tim conducted the 2017 World Premiere of Missing, a groundbreaking new work by Marie Clements and Brian Current about the 5,000 missing Indigenous women in Canada.
 In 2019, he conducted a Canadian tour of Missing with Pacific Opera Victoria, the Regina Symphony Orchestra, and the Prince George Symphony Orchestra.
 He conducted the American Premiere at Anchorage Opera last season.
 This extraordinary composition is the first opera to be sung in both the Gitxsan and English languages.

 Recent highlights include Handel’s Semele for Wolf Trap Opera, and the In Harmony: Side by Side series with the Mostly Mozart Festival Orchestra at Lincoln Center.
 This season includes Silent Light by Paola Prestini and Royce Vavrek, and H&G by Allen Shawn, Anna Maria Hong and Jean Randich, for Eastman Opera Theatre.
-After joining the Metropolitan Opera last season as an assistant conductor for X: The Life and Times of Malcolm X and the Lindemann Young Artist Development Program’s Orchestra Workshop, he will return this season for Puccini’s La Bohème, and Antony and Cleopatra by John Adams.
+After joining the Metropolitan Opera last season as an assistant conductor for X: The Life and Times of Malcolm X and the Lindemann Young Artist Development Program’s Orchestra Workshop, he will return this season for Puccini’s La Bohème, the Lindemann Orchestra Workshop, and Antony and Cleopatra by John Adams.

 2024 marks the World Premiere of Tim’s project, The North American Indigenous Songbook.
 As president of The Plimpton Foundation, Tim created this project to establish a repertoire where none existed before.
 Each year, the foundation is commissioning eight Native American, First Nations, and Métis composers to write songs that are available for all to sing.
 National Sawdust has partnered with The Plimpton Foundation to present these premieres.
 The first round of composers include R. Carlos Nakai, Dawn Avery, Raven Chacon, Sage Bond, Charles Shadle, Timothy Archambault, Connor Chee, and Martha Redbone.